 Ravens can live to a very ripe age.
 The oldest raven to live at the Tower was called Jim Crow who died at the age of 44.
-The oldest raven currently at the Tower is Hardey who is 24 years old.
+The newest raven at the Tower is Poppy, who arrived in May 2018.

 Ravens in Wartime

 The fortunes of the Tower Ravens reached their lowest point just after World War II when only Raven Grip was left at the Tower.
 It is believed that the birds were upset by the continuous bombing of London.
 There is also the suggestion, although it has never been proved, that one raven, Mabel, was kidnapped!

 The Ravens Today

 Since 1987 the Tower has undertaken a successful breeding programme for the ravens.
 Charlie and Rhys paired up and produced a total of 17 chicks.